Fine-Tuning Phi-2 with LoRA and QLoRA

 The Base Model Out of the Box

-Before fine-tuning, see how raw Phi-2 handles the task:
+Before fine-tuning, we see how raw Phi-2 handles the task:

 PYTHON